-This land was first occupied by the Native American Ute tribe.
-They called the area the “Valley of Hanging Waterfalls,” and made their summer camps along the San Juan River where deer, fish, mountain sheep, and elk were plentiful.
-Spanish explorers passed though in the 1700s, but it wasn’t until 1875, when prospector John Fallon registered the Sheridan Mine, that Europeans moved to the valley.
-The mine turned out to be rich in zinc, lead, copper, iron, silver, and gold, and the town – originally called Columbia – was set up to service the mine and its employees.
+The Native American Ute tribe first occupied this land and called it the “Valley of Hanging Waterfalls.”
+Spanish explorers passed through in the 1700s, but it wasn’t until 1875, that Europeans began moving to the valley.
+Drawn by mines rich in zinc, lead, copper, iron, silver, and gold, the town served the growing industry and its employees.

 More mines followed, along with the railroad, and the population of Telluride quickly soared to around 5,000 residents.
-The town’s affluence attracted all kinds of characters, and Butch Cassidy and his Wild Bunch began their infamous bank robbing careers at a bank in downtown Telluride in 1889.
+The town’s affluence attracted all kinds of characters – including Butch Cassidy and his Wild Bunch, who began their infamous bank robbing careers here in 1889.

-Halfway to Mountain Village, the gondola passes through the St. Sophia station.
-You can depart here and hike back down to Telluride, or just remain in your car and continue on to the final stop.
+Halfway through the ride the gondola enters the St. Sophia station.
+You can hop off here and hike back down to Telluride, or remain in your car and continue on to the final stop.

-Depending on the time of year you visit, Mountain Village may either be quiet and laid back, or bustling with skiers and snowboarders hitting the slopes.
-We were there in early October, enjoying the fall colors with a handful of other leaf peepers.
+Depending on the time of year you visit, Mountain Village can be quiet and laid back, or bustling with skiers and snowboarders.
+We visited in early October, enjoying the fall colors with a handful of other leaf peepers.

 There are several restaurants in Mountain Village with pet friendly outdoor seating areas.
-In fact, if you’re planning to eat with your pup, it may be easier to find an accommodating restaurant here than down in Telluride.
+In fact, it may be easier to get a table here with your pup than in Telluride.

-It’s easy to spend a day in Mountain Village, hiking the trails, widow shopping, or playing a round of disc golf.
-When you’re done exploring, hop back on the gondola for a spectacular ride back to Telluride.
+Mountain Village is a great place to spend a day, with hiking trails, widow shopping, and a disc golf course.
+When you’re done exploring, get back on the gondola for a breathtaking ride down to Telluride.

-When you’ve returned to firm ground, pick up the Idarado Trail at Town Park and stroll the mile and a half out to the Pandora Mine, which opened in 1875.
-Plaques along the way provide interesting insights into Telluride’s colorful history.
+You can pick up the Idarado Trail at Town Park in Telluride.
+This 1.5-mile stroll takes you by the Pandora Mine.
+Opened in 1875, plaques along the way provide interesting insights into the mine’s operations and Telluride’s colorful history.

-At the head of the canyon, Ingram Falls plunges over the cliff into the San Miguel River, which rushes cold and clear, right through downtown.
-As you continue down the path, Bridal Veil Falls and the power plant at the top come into view.
-The scenery in the fall is really something to behold, with snow frosting the mountain tops, the aspens flaunting their yellow foliage, and the stoic evergreens anchoring the scene.
+At the head of the canyon, Ingram Falls plunges over the cliff into the San Miguel River.
+As you continue on the path, Bridal Veil Falls and the power plant at the top come into view.